gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 );
 ```

-Have you seen this?
-It's blazingly fast.
-And you know what's even better?
-You didn't need to look at the docs of either ForwardDiff.jl or Enzyme.jl to achieve top performance with both, or to compare them.
+Not only is it blazingly fast, you achieved this speedup without looking at the docs of either ForwardDiff.jl or Enzyme.jl!
+In short, DifferentiationInterface.jl allows for easy testing and comparison of AD backends.
+If you want to go further, check out the [DifferentiationTest.jl tutorial](https://gdalle.github.io/DifferentiationInterface.jl/DifferentiationInterfaceTest/dev/tutorial/).